-Phototherapy is considered first-line treatment for neonatal hyperbilirubinemia, defined as TSB > 95^{th} percentile on the hour-specific Bhutani nomogram for infants ≥ 35 weeks gestational age (GA).1 Phototherapy has been used widely for over 60 years and has been associated with few adverse events in term infants.
-Phototherapy decreases or reduces the rate of rise of bilirubinemia in almost all cases, regardless of the cause.2 It also reduces the risk that TSB will reach the level associated with increased risk of kernicterus and that at which exchange transfusion is recommended.
+Phototherapy is considered first-line treatment for neonatal hyperbilirubinemia, defined as TSB > 95th percentile on the hour-specific Bhutani nomogram for infants ≥35 weeks gestational age (GA).1 Phototherapy has been used widely for over 60 years and has been associated with few adverse events in term infants.
+Phototherapy decreases or reduces the rate of rise of bilirubinemia in almost all cases, regardless of the cause.2 At the same time, it reduces the risk that TSB will reach the level at which exchange transfusion is recommended, and which is associated with increased risk of kernicterus.